javascript-modificar-estilos-css-dom

 We can also use JavaScript to apply CSS transitions and animations.

-First, define the rules in a CSS stylesheet and then use JavaScript to modify the properties that trigger these animations.
+First define the rules in a CSS stylesheet and then use JavaScript to modify the properties that trigger these animations.

-For example, to trigger a transition,
+For example, to activate a transition,

 Trigger Transition with JavaScript